sabinorsp/cancer_data_classification/README.md

 cancer_data_classification
 ==============================

 This project are about a construct a exploratory data analysis, preprocessing and training a classification model to preditic the cancer with benign  (B) and malignant (M).
-The model are deploy into a web application contruct by FastAPI.
+The model are deploy into a web application with FastAPI.
 .

 Project Organization